Abijeet/UIHeadtrackr/README.md

 Currently only works with Chrome.

-Feel free to fork it, and play around with it.
+Feel free to fork and play around with it.

 Cheers!